Technical SEO

 Phase 11: Tracking, Attribution & Dashboard

-What gets delivered: GA4 + GTM implementation, dedicated Looker Studio dashboard, attribution model documentation.
+/assets/screenshots/looker-studio-ai-dashboard.png Delivered: GA4 + GTM implementation, AI source channel group, dedicated Looker Studio dashboard, attribution model documentation.

 Phase 12: Prioritised Action Plan & Cadence

-All findings are synthesised into a P1–P4 action plan.
+All findings from Phases 1–11 are synthesised into a P1–P4 action plan.
 Every item has an owner, a due date, and a specific expected impact tied to a KPI.
 Status is updated weekly.
-The plan becomes the roadmap for the implementation block.
+The plan becomes the roadmap for the implementation block — whether the client executes it independently or extends the engagement into the 3-month implementation period.

-P1 items are blockers: things preventing Google from accessing or trusting your site.
-P2 items are high-impact optimisations: title rewrites, schema deployment, GEO restructuring.
+P1 items are blockers: things preventing Google or AI engines from accessing or trusting the site.
+P2 items are high-impact optimisations: title rewrites, schema deployment, GEO restructuring, the Phase 8 priority pages.
 P3 items are medium-impact improvements.
-P4 items are nice-to-haves.
+P4 items are nice-to-haves that should not displace P1–P3 capacity.

 What happens after the audit?

-Every quarter, the audit refreshes with live data: rankings updated, competitor changes factored in, new priorities set.
-The audit becomes a living document, not a report that collects dust.
+Every quarter, the audit refreshes with live data: rankings updated, competitor changes factored in, AI citation patterns re-tested against the Prompt → Content Gap Matrix from Phase 8, new priorities set.
+This quarterly re-test is what catches AI citation decay before it erodes rankings — citations degrade silently as content goes stale and competitors publish fresher answers.
+The audit becomes a living document rather than a report that collects dust.

 Why this works differently

-Most SEO audits fail at the handoff.
-The consultant writes a strategy document.
-The client’s dev team gets the document.
+Most SEO and GEO audits fail at the handoff.
+A consultant writes a strategy document.
+The client’s dev team receives it.
 The dev team has 47 other priorities.
 The document sits in a shared drive.
-Months later, nothing has changed.
+Months later, nothing has changed and the audit is a sunk cost.

 Who this is built for

-The 12-phase audit is designed for personal brands and service businesses — coaches, consultants, SaaS companies, speakers, agencies — where organic search drives qualified leads and the difference between page 1 and page 3 is measurable in revenue.
+The 12-phase audit is designed for personal brands and service businesses — coaches, consultants, SaaS companies, speakers, agencies — where organic search and AI citation drive qualified leads and the difference between page 1 and page 3, or between AI citation and AI invisibility, is measurable in revenue.

 Not ready for a full audit?
-Request a free 5-point visibility check — I’ll analyse your most important page and send you a scored report.
+Request a free 5-point visibility check — the most important page gets analysed and returned as a scored report.
+Or book a 30-minute fit call to walk through the framework against the current state of the site.

 How long does the 12-phase audit take to deliver?

-Typically 2-3 weeks depending on site size and complexity.
-Larger sites (150+ pages) may take longer due to the crawl analysis and competitive intelligence phases.
+Typically three weeks depending on site size and complexity.
+Larger sites (150+ pages) may take longer due to the crawl analysis in Phase 2 and the competitive intelligence in Phase 4.

 Can I implement the audit findings myself?